BryceVandegrift/c8/README.md

 ./c8 -f rom.ch8
 ```

+Note: Some CHIP-8 games use a "false" instruction set that differs from the
+normal CHIP-8 instruction set.
+If for some reason a CHIP-8 ROM does not work,
+try giving the `-i` option to enable *"incorrect mode"* which emulates this
+"false" instruction set.

 ## What is CHIP-8?

 The CHIP-8 is a virtual machine dating all the way back to the mid-1970s.